Japan in December 2025: Weather, Places for Winter Cheer

 Tokyo

-Tokyo in December is filled with seasonal charm.
-The city comes alive with festive illuminations, notably in areas like Shibuya and Omotesando, where thousands of lights create a magical winter wonderland.
-Visit the Marunouchi and Ginza districts for dazzling holiday displays that transform the city streets into sparkling avenues.
-Additionally, the Rikugien Garden hosts enchanting evening illuminations, where visitors can stroll through pathways lined with softly glowing lanterns, creating a serene and magical atmosphere.
+Visit the Marunouchi and Ginza districts for dazzling holiday displays from Christmas to New Year, transforming the city streets into sparkling avenues.
+Additionally, the ancient Rikugien Garden hosts enchanting evening illuminations, where you can stroll through pathways lined with softly glowing lanterns, creating a serene and magical atmosphere.

 Sapporo